junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 Signs that a woman is likely to have twins:

-• The belly grows faster and the womb is larger than usual, especially in the last months (see p.
-251)
+• The belly grows faster and the womb is larger than usual, especially in the last months (see [page 251](#page-251))

 • If the woman gains weight faster than normal, or the common problems of pregnancy (morning sickness, backache, varicose veins, piles, swelling, and difficult breathing) are worse than usual, be sure to check for twins.